Steveris/steveris.github.io/taxonomy.md

 # Entity Taxonomy

 ## Aberrant
 A provisional Entity classification applied to lifeforms that do not conform to any established Departmental taxonomy.
-These Entities are defined by deviation-exhibiting physiological, behaviorial, or metaphysical irregularities that fall outside known models.
+These Entities are defined by deviation-exhibiting physiological, behavioral, or metaphysical irregularities that fall outside known models.
 Some Aberrants may appear feral or bestial, while others engage in non-random but incomprehensible patterns, suggesting external logic structures or non-human cognition models.
+Aberrant classification does not imply hostility, but indicates insufficient data to safely reclassify.
 <img src="/assets/images/aberrant.jpg">
 <details><summary><b>SUBTYPES</b></summary>
   <table>